 Add your schema markup everywhere you describe your business on your site.
 If you have multiple locations, you’ll need to add the appropriate schema markup to each location page.

-Google My Business (GMB) is Google’s free local business directory.
-For your business to appear in local search results, you’ll have to set up your GMB profile.
+Google Business is Google’s free local business directory.
+You’ll have to set up your Google Business Profile for your business to appear in local search results.

 - Business address